ldijkman/async-esp-fs-webserver/docs/ino/telegram_doorbell/readme.md

 playing with esp8266 and telegram

-ino code example it is fast notification
+ino code example it is fast in notification on android phone
+- pitty i see no way to change the notification sound on android for specific messageges or appps
+- could send 2 mesags shortly after another to get more attention

 and playing with esp32cam2mjpeg with telegram